Senator launches investigation into Postal Service delays - The Boston Globe

 The House Oversight Committee has called DeJoy to testify at a hearing next month.

-Sen. Peters said in a statement, “For 245 years, the Postal Service has worked to provide reliable, consistent and on-time delivery that keeps Americans connected no matter where they live – especially in rural areas."
+Peters said in a statement, “For 245 years, the Postal Service has worked to provide reliable, consistent and on-time delivery that keeps Americans connected no matter where they live — especially in rural areas.’’

 Democrats are calling for the Postal Service to rescind the restrictions on overtime and other operational changes, and they have pushed for $10 billion for the Postal Service in talks with Republicans on a huge COVID-19 response bill.
 The figure is down from a $25 billion plan in a House-passed coronavirus measure.
 Key Republicans whose rural constituents are especially reliant on the post office support the idea.